 The 1202-VLZ3 is a classic mixer for home and project studio music production.
 Mackie’s original 1202 mixer, introduced in 1992, was one of the key products that set the company on the road to success.
 While its mic inputs are exceptionally clean and quiet, we use it especially to connect synthesizers, keyboards, and guitars to our audio interface.
 This mixer has been a compact, flexible, and solid solution since many years now.

 5. Yamaha NS-10M Studio

 The Yamaha NS-10M Studio reference monitor speakers are widely popular amongst audio professionals, and are notorious for their very flat frequency response.
-The best music production studios around the world adopted these speakers as the standard.
+The best music production studios around the world adopted these speakers as the standard, because: “If you can make the mix sound good on the NS-10M, it will sound great on everything.”
 We have had them for a very long time and it is really hard to switch to other (even much better) loudspeaker systems when you are familiar with the specific characteristic of the NS-10M.